mad-java-ent-f20/MoodyBooze/UserStories.md

 As a user, I can search by my mood to find drink recipes.

 ### Search by Season
-As a user, I can search by weather and find drink recipes.
+As a user, I can search by season and find drink recipes.